SJBales/ecommerce-funnel-analysis/README.md

 - data_loader.py --> file that loads using SQL queries.
 SQL queries manage pre-proessing
 - data_processor.py --> script for creating the data processor class that implements deeper analyses on demand, like customer segmentation and cohorts
 - visualization_engine.py --> script with project-specific class for custom data visualizations
+- segmentation.py --> script to implement class for customer segmentation analyses
 - tests.py --> unit tests to ensure classes are working properly

 ## Markdown files for inital presentation to stakeholders